 “Substitution Services” shall mean the Transmission Services that enable a Network User holding unbundled Transmission Service at an Interconnection Point to convert such Transmission Service into either bundled Transmission Service on the same Interconnection Point or (un)bundled Transmission Service on another Interconnection Point as set out in ACT – Attachment A.

-“Synthetic Gas” shall mean a Compatible Gas that is not of biological origin but that might still be considered as renewable or low carbon under the European renewable energy directive in force.
+“Synthetic Gas” shall mean a Compatible Gas that is not of biological origin but that might be considered as renewable or low carbon under the European renewable energy directive in force.

 “Telemetered (quantity, value or information)” shall mean any quantity, value or information, as measured by TSO and transmitted by means of a telemetering system, without any further verification or validation.